 - 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
 Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
 Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
 Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Future Professionals may receive services on Tuesday through Thursday.
-To receive a service, students must do the following prior to starting the service: - a.
-Notify a Learning Leader and be scheduled off the service books - b.
-Be current in practical skill assessments, theory attendance and test - c.
+Future Professionals may receive services on the last Monday of the each Month.
+To receive a service, students must do the following prior to starting the service: - 1.
+Not be on an attendance challenge, - 2.
+Be current in practical skill assessments, theory attendance and test - 3.
 Pay for service supplies including perms, color, lightener, rinses, conditioning, treatments, manicures, nails, etc.